-Aid is Awarded Based on Your Enrolled Credits
+Aid is Offered Based on Your Enrolled Credits

 Your financial aid is offered based on your anticipated number of enrolled credits.
 If you change your number of credits during add/drop, your financial aid will be reviewed and may be adjusted based on your final number of officially enrolled credits.